Fixed term contract

 There are three exceptions where a break of a full week between your fixed-term contracts will not break continuity:

-· If you (the employee) are away because of illness or injury.
+- if you are away because of illness or injury.

 If you are unsure whether your continuity has been broken, it is wise to seek legal advice.